axelbad/TestMeta/README.md

 ### Dockerfile

-The Dockerfile is located at [Dockerfile](http://_vscodecontentref_/7).
+The Dockerfile is located at [Dockerfile].
 It sets up a PHP environment with the necessary extensions and dependencies.

 ### Docker Compose

-The [docker-compose.yml](http://_vscodecontentref_/8) file defines the services for the application.
+The [docker-compose.yml] file defines the services for the application.
 It includes the following services:

 - `php-fpm`: The PHP application server.
 - `web`: The web server.